Kendall Jenner, Bella Thorne, And Courtney Stodden Channel Marilyn Monroe

 Bella has also been inspired by Kendall Jenner.
 She took to social media to tell her fans that she got her nipple pierced after she was inspired by the model’s intimate jewelry.

 Thorne and Jenner aren’t the only ones who are inspired by Marilyn Monroe.
 Courtney Stodden is inspired by the actress every day of her life.
-The newly single felt especially inspired when she went swimsuit shopping and found this white one-piece swimsuit.
-Stodden took to Instagram to share two photos of herself rocking the swimsuit, reports the Daily Mail.
+The newly single Stodden felt especially inspired when she went swimsuit shopping and found this white one-piece swimsuit.
+She took to Instagram to share two photos of herself rocking the swimsuit, according to the Daily Mail.

 Starting summer early! #onepieceswimsuit